janpio/cordova-release-tools/README.md

 ## `cort version:dev`

-Adds the -dev suffix to version strings
+Adds the -dev suffix to version strings in all relevant files

 ```
 USAGE